AJA MEMBERSHIP DESK AT WEATHERBYS: Call 01933 304778

 How can I pay the membership fee?

-You can pay by debit or credit card or by cheque (made payable to Amateur Jockeys Association) accompanied by the AJA membership form (download from this website) or have your Weatherbys account debited.
+You can pay by debit or credit card and e-Mail or post the AJA membership form (download from this website) to Weatherbys or have your Weatherbys account debited.
+Please note that it is no longer possible to pay by cheque.

 Current membership fee is £100 for a full 12 months from date of joining.
 Membership of the AJA gives automatic worldwide insurance against temporary injury whilst riding out or handling a racehorse or point-to-pointer.
 Membership is currently available to anyone up to the age of 70.
 Full details of benefits can be found here:

 (Please note that this cover does not include any capital benefits (such as death or permanent injury payments) but simply offers financial assistance whilst temporarily incapacitated.)

 If you work in a Licensed Trainer’s yard and are listed on his/her payroll, you will be eligible for RIABS and not qualify for AJA insurance.
 (This exclusion minimises our membership fee.)

 You are welcome to join the AJA even if race riding is not your plan but you simply would like to purchase insurance.
 You will find that our cost is approximately a quarter of the usual cost of an individual policy.

 Please note that this automatic insurance (which begins immediately upon receipt of your phone call and payment to Weatherbys) does not cover you for riding in a charity race or a pony race.

 There is a current upper age limit of 70 years of age for AJA membership but no minimum joining age.
 Membership automatically ceases upon the member’s 70th birthday.